Operational Efficiency

 Nsight Systems (single/multiple nodes), Nsight Compute

-GPU-based environments; system-level (including I/O and MPI), Nsight Compute profiles CUDA at kernel-level.
+Nvidia GPU-based environments; system-level (including I/O and MPI), Nsight Compute profiles CUDA at kernel-level.

 Intel